dhoyle/splicedocs-jekyll/pages/DBaaS/DedicatedHDFS_Questions.md

 ---
-title: Splice Machine Training Instructions
+title: Getting Ready for Splice Machine on Your AWS Account
-summary: How to Get Started With our Training Classes
+summary: What You Need to Run Splice Machine on Your AWS Account
-keywords: training, docker
+keywords: AWS, dbaas
 toc: false
 product: all
-sidebar: home_sidebar
+sidebar: dbaas_sidebar
-permalink: onprem_dedicatedhdfs.html
+permalink: dbaas_dedicatedhdfs.html
-folder: /
+folder: /DBaaS
 ---
 <section>
 <div class="TopicContent" data-swiftype-index="true" markdown="1">
-## Customer Prerequisites for Dedicated HDFS Provisioning
+# Running Splice Machine with Your AWS Account

 Splice Machine needs your AWS Administrator to provide us with certain details so that we can configure our software to run on your AWS account.
 Specifically, we need you to: